rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 Update skc_library.conf with the following
   - IP address for CMS/AAS/KBS services deployed on Enterprise system
   - CSP_CMS_IP should point to the IP of CMS service deployed on CSP system
-  - SCS_IP should point to the IP of SCS service deployed on CSP system
+  - CSP_SCS_IP should point to the IP of SCS service deployed on CSP system
-  - Hostname of the Enterprise system where KBS is deployed Save and Close
+  - Hostname of the Enterprise system where KBS is deployed
+  - For Each SKC Library installation on a SGX compute node, please change SKC_USER and SKC_USER_PASSWORD Save and Close
 ./deploy_skc_library.sh
 ```